The 10 Biggest Mistakes People Make When Traveling to Bali for the First Time

 “Is it possible to go to Nusa Penida and the Gili Islands in the same trip?”
 I get this question allllll the time when people only have 10 or so days on Bali.
 And the answer is technically yesssss, but you don’t want to!
 Like I said in the beginning of this article, you don’t want to spend your whole trip transitting from place to place – and getting to the islands (either Nusas or Gilis) is usually pretty much a full day.
 While the ferry only takes an hour to Nusa Lembongan and hour and a half to the Gilis, you have to factor in shuttle time to get to the ferry port, transit time to your hotel once you’re on the island, etc etc. At the end of it all, you have to realize that Bali is not Europe, or America, and things run slower than you want them to, roads are rougher than you’re used to, and it’s generally just not as easy to get around from place to place.
 It takes time.
 But it’s worth it once you’re there!
 You just want to make sure you have enough time if you’re making it out to the islands, and you won’t do that if you’re rushing to try to visit both the Gilis and the Nusas in one trip.

 Oh and PLEASE don’t try to do Nusa Penida as a day trip.
 You will be beyond exhausted, and not even see everything you want to see.
 Stay at least one night, preferably 2 if you’re out in the islands.

-11. Not studying JetsetChristina’s Bali blog posts!
+and 12.
+Not studying JetsetChristina’s Bali blog posts!

 Jk, if you all are here you haven’t made that mistake 🙂 but seriously check out these blog posts on Bali to help you plan and make the most out of your Bali vacation!